-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do?".

 The Occupational Health Record-Keeping System (OHRS 2.0) provides Employee Occupational Health (EOH) staff the ability to create, maintain, and monitor medical records for VA employees including the ability to generate site-specific reports at the National, Veterans Integrated Service Network (VISN), and facility levels.
-OHRS 2.0 will be iteratively developed and will include features that address EOH needs such as: COVID-19 Crisis Tracking Module, Integrations with HR smart (employee demographics) Voluntary Service System (VSS) and VistA/CPRS, Appointment Scheduler, Case Management Medical Surveillance, Vaccination Tracking/Management, Respirator Fit Module Tuberculosis/PPD, Automated Reporting of Health Surveillance,
+OHRS 2.0 include features that address EOH needs such as: COVID-19 Crisis Tracking Module, Integrations with HR smart (employee demographics), Role-based access control, Migration of Data from Legacy Product, Adherence with VA Security and Privacy Requirements, and Reporting Vaccinations/Immunizations/Immunity.